Dubai Metro & Tram Connections

 The Dubai Tram connects to the Red Line at two stations – DMCC and Sobha Realty (ex-Dubai Marina) – via short air-conditioned walkways.
-One Nol tap covers metro and tram if you transfer within 30 minutes; Gold Class surcharge rules apply once per zone crossed.
+One Nol tap covers metro and tram if you transfer within 30 minutes; Gold Class surcharge rules apply once per zone.
+This page covers both interchanges, the fare mechanics, and the mistakes that turn one journey into two fares.

 Where the tram runs